-The acquisition has been accounted for in conformity with FASB Accounting Standards Codification 805, Business Combinations.
 The purchase price of this acquisition was approximately \$90.8 million, and was funded primarily by cash reserves (\$57.1 million) and certain liabilities assumed (\$33.7 million).
-Total consideration has been allocated to the assets acquired and liabilities assumed based on their estimated respective fair values as of the completion of the acquisition.
+Total consideration was allocated to the assets acquired and liabilities assumed based on their estimated respective fair values as of the completion of the acquisition.
 Amounts allocated to intangible assets are being amortized on a straight-line basis over their useful lives as noted below.
 The acquisition was nontaxable and certain of the assets acquired, including goodwill and intangibles, will generally not be deductible for tax purposes.
-Goodwill associated with the acquisition was primarily attributable to the opportunities from the addition of Ismeca's products and it has been assigned to our semiconductor equipment segment.
+Goodwill associated with the acquisition was primarily attributable to the opportunities from the addition of Ismeca's products and was assigned to our semiconductor equipment segment.